Phil Berger (politician): Voting rights

 In 2016, Berger supported voter ID legislation.
 The Fourth Circuit Court of Appeals deemed the laws to "target African Americans with almost surgical precision in an opinion written by Diana Motz, an appointee of President Bill Clinton.
 Berger criticized the ruling as a "decision by three partisan Democrats."
-Democratic Presidents appointed the three judges working on the case; however, only two have been directly associated with the Democratic party.

 In 2017, the Supreme Court chose not to take up the case, allowing the lower court's decision to stand.

 In 2018, a referendum for a Constitutional amendment was approved by a majority of voters.
 Berger voted to pass legislation that would enroll the amendment later in the year during a lame-duck session.

 In 2019, a North Carolina judge offered an opinion that the General Assembly was illegally constituted and unable to make law.
 However, the Governor enrolled the amendment, which remains a portion of the Constitution.
-Further court proceedings are underway.
+Further court proceedings were underway as of 2019.

 During the COVID-19 pandemic, Berger led Republican opposition to North Carolina Board of Elections recommendations to make voting by mail easier.

-Stripping powers from incoming Democratic administration
+Stripping powers from Governor and Attorney General

 After the 2024 elections when Democratic candidates won the races for Governor and Attorney General and Republicans lost their supermajority in the North Carolina legislature, North Carolina Republicans in the legislature passed a sweeping bill to strip the state’s incoming Democratic governor and attorney general of key powers.
 The bill also gave the power to appoint members to the state's election board to the state auditor, a position won by a Republican candidate.
 Governor Roy Cooper criticized the bill as a "power grab".
 Berger, however, defended the bill, saying it is "all within the rules that we have".

+2026 primary loss

+In the 2026 Republican primary for the 26th district's seat, Berger trailed his opponent, Sam Page, by a margin of two votes as of March 4.
+Berger trailed challenger Sam Page by 23 votes following the official canvass, with a recount expected.
+On March 24, Berger conceded the race.